 Armed with the free version of the Money Wise app on my phone, I carefully tracked my spending throughout October, hoping to determine if I can finally quit my second job or not.
 (Okay, so I wasn’t so great at tracking for the first few days, but I did really well the rest of the month.)
 Ladies and gentlemen, this is how my month went:

 [Note: I’ve purposely left out the dollar amounts for privacy reasons.]

 Now I know why tracking is so important.
-My spending is so much worse then I though.
+My spending is so much worse than I thought.
 This SUCKS!

 - I have $0 going towards savings.
 ZERO.

 - I am spending the same amount on fast food/restaurants as I am paying my student loan (which is the large, dark rain cloud constantly hanging over my head).

 - I spent more on fast food/restaurants then I did on groceries.

 - My utilities are actually double this because this does not include my cell phone costs.
 (I somehow pre-paid for 2 months, and was given a $20 promo when I upgraded my phone.)

 - My total debt repayment is approximately 17% of my spending – 7% for my student loan, and 10% for my car.
 (My car expenses shown in the pie chart above include the loan, insurance, and gas.)

 - My medical expenses are really high, but this will decrease as my health improves.
 I went to the chiropractor 10 times in October, but will now only be going 4 times a month, thus cutting this expense at least in half.